Dimchikkk/velo/Readme.md

 cargo r --target wasm32-unknown-unknown
 ```

-To create executable with icon (tested only on MacOS):
+To create app bundle with icon (tested only on MacOS):

 ```sh
 cargo install cargo-bundle